$0 South Australia Foster Care Quick-Start Checklist

 The most significant practical difference is how you enter the system.
 General foster carers self-select, attend an information session, choose an agency, and proceed through a structured timeline.
 Kinship carers typically enter in response to a crisis — a child who has just been removed and needs a placement immediately, sometimes within hours.

 This emergency context means kinship carers often start caring before they have been formally assessed or authorised.
 The DCP can approve an "interim" or "provisional" placement with a family member while the formal assessment proceeds.
-This arrangement provides immediate safety for the child but leaves the kinship carer in a legally unclear position, often without the financial support or agency backing they would receive as a fully authorised carer.
+This arrangement provides immediate safety for the child, but assessment, agency support, and payment arrangements may need to be clarified while formal authorisation proceeds.

 The assessment process for kinship carers follows the same structure as general foster care — home study visits, DHS screening for all adults in the household, and mandatory preparation training — but it may be accelerated or sequenced differently to account for the fact that a child is already in the placement.